sgkoishi/yaaiomni/README.md

 Yet another misc plugin for TShock, collection of fixes, enhancements, utilities, debug commands, and more.

 > __Note__
-> If you are using Linux and don't know which version to download, download the tar one.
+> If you are using Linux and don't know which version to download, download the tarball.

 ### Commonly used
 * `/whynot` to show recent permission queries related to the player.
-The ultimate solution to all "what permission" questions.
+The ultimate solution for all "what permission" questions.
 * `/setlang`, `/maxplayers` to set the language and max players.
 * `/settimeout`, `/setinterval`, `/clearinterval`, `/showdelay` to automate commands based on a timer.
-* `/runas` run command as another player.
+* `/runas` to run commands as another player.
 * `/resetcharacter`, `/exportcharacter` to reset or export a character.
-* Chat spam limit to 3 msg/5 sec, 5 msg/20 sec. (`.Mitigation.ChatSpamRestrict` in config)
+* Chat spam limit to 3 msg/5 sec, 5 msg/20 sec (`.Mitigation.ChatSpamRestrict` in config).

 ### More features

 * `.PlayerWildcardFormat`: `/g zenith *all*`
-* `.HideCommands` and `.StartupCommands` will hide commands / run on startup.
+* `.HideCommands` and `.StartupCommands` will hide commands or run on startup.
 * `.Enhancements.AlternativeCommandSyntax` supports `/command1 ; command2 ; command3 ...` and `/command1 && command2 && command3 ...`.
 * `.Mode.Vanilla.Enabled` will add permissions to players for vanilla game play experience.
 * `.CommandRenames`: `{"Chireiden.TShock.Omni.Plugin.Command_PermissionCheck": ["whynot123", "whynot456"]}`

 ### Advanced options

 Run `/genconfig` to generate a full version of the config file.
-Hidden entries will be shown (unchanged entries will be hidden when next launch/reload).
+Hidden entries will be shown (unchanged entries will be hidden on next launch/reload).

 > __Warning__
 > **KEEP IT UNCHANGED.
 DO NOT TOUCH UNLESS YOU KNOW WHAT YOU ARE DOING**